top of page

 Heat Pumps Compared to Gas Heaters

 The heat pump steals about 3 to 5 parts energy from the outside air compared to the electricity required to drive it (the coefficient of performance or COP is 3 to 5) depending on air temperature, water temperature and humidity.
 For reference , consider that if natural gas costs 3 times less than electricity then the heat pump costs the same to operate as a gas heater when its COP is 3.
 Note that in San Diego natural gas is usually about 10 times less expensive than electricity!
 Heating with a heat pump will not only cost much more per heat output but it'll have to run for much longer times meaning use must be continuous.
 Gas heaters are able to boost pool temps when needed because they are so powerful.
 Heat pumps are less powerful, present higher upfront cost and usually have a disadvantageous operating cost.
-Gas wins but it’s a fossil fuel burner and its less reliable and won’t last as long.
-To get off gas and maintain that sustainable home label, gas is out..
-Again due to humidity considerations and lower electricity rates, heat pumps are a reasonable choice on the east coast but gas wins on the west coast and in either case solar pool heating has an appeal if and only if you can find the space to do it without risking roof damage or devaluing the home.
+Gas wins but it’s a fossil fuel burner and social pressure is forcing use away.
+Again due to humidity considerations and lower electricity rates, heat pumps are a reasonable choice on the east coast but gas wins on the west coast and in either case solar pool heating has an appeal if and only if you can find the space to do it, and without risking roof damage or devaluing the home, using technology with built in failsafes.
 Enter Hot Sun.
-Note even an undersized solar heater will give you a season of use without gas, just a shorter one.
+Note even an undersized solar heater will give you a season of use without gas, just a shorter one and gas can always be used to boost.
+Even with new building codes in 2025 (California title 25) mandating solar on pools, natural gas is being allowed as a back up to solar.

 Solar Makes Sense

 When sized correctly for the situation a solar pool heater delivers a longer swimming season than a gas heater or a heat pump and at no operating cost or noise (except upon start up when the air flushes through).
 It is worth noting that the use of gas at a lower setpoint to augment solar or the other way around renders the economic decision in favor of the natural gas heater because you are not going to be able to save enough natural gas dollars to justify the solar addition.
 If you add solar to a pool that is heated with natural gas you give yourself the option to heat freely at no cost.
 Natural gas can be the back up but remember that if you leave gas running constantly you will actually be taking away from what solar could do so its best to set gas as low as possible and lock it out at night and through bad stretches of weather.
 More energy is consumed maintaining a pool temperature than letting the pool temperature drop through bad weather and then recovering when pool use demand occurs.
 Solar does this naturally of course.
-Since heat pumps and solar heaters operate under similar conditions and heat pumps are slow to heat, using a heat pump and solar together doesn't make any sense.
+Since heat pumps and solar heaters operate under similar conditions they don't complement each other.
 At least gas can be used to boost pool temperature a few degrees in a few hours quickly Its not a question of which is the better choice.
 It is a question of how viable the site is for solar pool heating and can we find enough space to do what we want.
 That is not always a given.
 Hot Sun’s unique custom fitted approach where we can take advantage of piecemeal spaces with irregular borders allows us to capture the maximum solar gain from the available space.
 Don’t use the north facing space unless the pitch is very low.
 Flat roof spaces are great because we are out of the direct wind.
 This improves our performance as much as the loss due to sun angle.
 Hot Sun will consult with you looking at google earth mages and street views to help evaluate your best options.
+When planning your PV system, consider leaving some space to solar pool heating.
+The much lower cost of solar pool heating per area of roof space means we can use flat roofs and parallelograms and poorer east/west facing slopes.

 E-mail today